rafaeltmiranda/whiledbits-game-drum-pad/README.md

 # WhiledBits
 This was developed as the first group project at Academia de Codigo's Bootcamp#29, at the end of the 5th week.

-We've made an application that allow the to produce music with some sounds and samples.
+We've made an application that allows everyone to produce music with some sounds and samples.
 All the sounds were made by us, with 8-bit effect.

 ## Deployment
 We've provided the build.xml file so you can build the .Jar with "ant" on terminal.